suicodave/WorkshopExpenseAPI1/Creating the UI.md

 ---

-# Fetching the expense data from the API
+# Fetch the expense data from the API

 ```diff
 // Step 4